The Cape Indigene People Remembered

 Each of these expressions and the sense of identity expressed by those using the terms to identify themselves and their identities are not in conflict with each other.
 In the post-Apartheid era of discovery and healing as people explore and find new dimensions we grow and learn.

-The Khoena clans which spread out throughout the Cape from Camissa in a Westerly and Easterly direction included the Goringhaiqua, the Chainouqua, the Cochoqua, the Gorachoqua, Guriqua or Chariguriqua, the Hessequa, the Attaqua, the Cauqua, the Houtunqua, the Omaqua, the Chamaqua, the Hamcumqua, the Cobuqua. the Namaqua, the Einiqua, the Damasqua, the Gamtoos, the Inqua, the Gonaqua, and the Hoengeyqua.
+The Khoena clans which spread out throughout the Cape from Camissa in a Westerly and Easterly direction included the Goringhaiqua, Corachouqua, the Chainouqua, the Cochoqua, Chariguriqua, the Hessequa, the Attaqua, and the OuteNiqua Then there are a large number of Khoena peoples who were either part of the Xhosa or in confederal relationships with the Xhosa – these were the Inqua/Hamcumqua, the Gamtoos, the Gonaqua, and the Hoengeyqua.
+The Xhosa also had strong familial relationships right down to the Chainouqua.
 Many through oral histories, formal historical records, genealogy and DNA are discovering linkages with these old clans every day.
 These discoveries are a liberating experience celebrated with much joy.
 But there is very little understanding in broader South African society of just how deeply meaningful this knowledge and experience is for people who had been stripped of their African roots, particularly after the last great Khoena warriors Klaas Stuurman and Davis Stuurman led the last Khoena wars of resistance in the first two decades of the 19th century.